py2ai/py2ai.github.io/_posts/2025-11-02-Turtle-Recursive-Tree copy.md

 ---
+description: Learn how to build a beautiful recursive fractal tree using Python’s turtle graphics module with randomness for natural effects.
+featured-img: 26072022-python-logo
+keywords:
+- Python
+- Turtle
+- Fractal Tree
+- Recursion
+- Graphics
 layout: post
+mathjax: false
+tags:
+- python
+- turtle
+- recursion
+- graphics
+- fractal
 title: Fractal Tree Generator in Python with Turtle
-mathjax: false
-featured-img: 26072022-python-logo
-description: Learn how to build a beautiful recursive fractal tree using Python’s turtle graphics module with randomness for natural effects.
-keywords: ["Python", "Turtle", "Fractal Tree", "Recursion", "Graphics"]
-tags: ["python", "turtle", "recursion", "graphics", "fractal"]
 ---

 # Fractal Tree Generator in Python

-### A Beginner’s Guide to Recursion and Turtle Graphics
+## A Beginner’s Guide to Recursion and Turtle Graphics

 In this tutorial, you’ll learn how to create a **beautiful fractal tree** using **Python’s turtle graphics module**.
 The project combines **recursion**, **randomness**, and **geometry** to draw realistic, organic-looking trees.